For consumers For business

 The state of vegan beauty

-When Good On You surveyed 239 large and small beauty brands in 2024 we found that, despite the discussion around vegan cosmetics getting ever louder, there’s still only a fraction of brands that have actually committed to eliminating animal-derived ingredients entirely from their product ranges.
+When Good On You surveyed 239 large and small beauty brands we found that, despite the discussion around vegan cosmetics getting ever louder, there’s still only a fraction of brands that have actually committed to eliminating animal-derived ingredients entirely from their product ranges.
 9%, to be precise, are certified as vegan by the likes of PETA, Vegan Society, or Vegetarian Society.
 Another 9% state they’re vegan but don’t have a certification to back that up.

 Meanwhile, 40% of brands clearly disclose using animal-derived ingredients, and even more aren’t publishing enough information about their ingredients.
 Beeswax, keratin, lanolin, and shellac are some of the most common animal-derived ingredients you’ll find in formulas.
 And while it’s true that more vegan brands are emerging, it’s still a challenge to find them.
 To that end, we’ve rounded up the highest rated beauty brands in our database that are also vegan.